dasun27/DSC/_posts/2020-02-23-Web_Scraping.md

 This was an attempt to scrape some data from an IMDB movie page.

 ### Conclusion
-I managed to extract data in the required format using Python Reqeests package and LXML package.
+I managed to extract data in the required format using Python Requests package and LXML package.

 ### Important Files
 Full report - [Web Scraping](https://github.com/dasun27/DSC/blob/master/files/Web%20Scraping.pdf)